Sermon on Mark 1:9-15 for February 21, 2021 Lent 1B

 The road through this valley is treacherous, and in Jesus’ time the dangers would have included robbers as well as wild beasts and thirst.

 He would have seen fresh water springs, palm trees, and cultivated fields, only minutes away from the barren wasteland where he was being tested.
 Fresh fruit and cool water were within his view throughout that forty days, yet these were not what Satan used to tempt Jesus.
-But I’m getting ahead of myself.
-Let’s ‘pan out’ again to see the framework Mark uses, as he builds his narrative.

-There is still evil in the world.
+This doesn’t mean that God has abandoned us.
+Yes, there is still evil in the world.
 We are still broken people.
 God is still at work among us to bring all creation to its fulfillment.
 And the part we play is written into that script.
 To understand how we fit into this great story, let’s take a look back at the Old Testament reading we heard earlier, the story of God’s covenant with Noah, and compare it to this passage from Mark’s gospel.

 Jesus may be heading into a wilderness filled with wild beasts, but Noah has just spent more than a year cooped up with his own floating zoo.
 Mark doesn’t explain why the wild beasts are important to his story, and he is the only gospel writer who mentions them.
 We are left to decide if the wild beasts pose a threat, or if they are symbolic of the coming Kingdom, where all is at peace and wild animals no longer present any danger.
 Certainly in Noah’s story, the animals represent God’s desire to start over, to give creation a second chance.